DCC-EX/dcc-ex.github.io/docs/throttles/ex-webthrottle.rst

 This is a new DCC++ EX Throttle/Controller that can connect to the DCC++ EX Commmand Station directly through the USB port of a computer.

+For a video on how to install and use WebThrottle-EX click below.

+   .. raw:: html

+      <iframe width="336" height="189" src="https://www.youtube.com/embed/BkgsEOjxWaU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 What you need to setup the project
 ----------------------------------